nens/threedi-scenario-downloader/README.rst

 We're installed with regular pip and virtualenv.
 Create a virtualenv and call pip::

-  $ python3 -m venv .
+  $ python3 -m venv venv
-  $ bin/pip install -r requirements.txt
+  $ venv/bin/pip install -r requirements.txt

 In order to get nicely formatted python files without having to spend manual work on it, run the following command periodically::

-  $ bin/black threedi_scenario_downloader
+  $ venv/bin/black threedi_scenario_downloader

 Run the tests regularly.
 This also checks with pyflakes, black and it reports coverage.
 Pure luxury::

-  $ bin/pytest
+  $ venv/bin/pytest

 The tests **used** to run on travis-ci.org, but we don't use that service anymore.
 Also, new releases were automatically added to pypi there.
 For now,